Climate and Average Weather Year Round in George Town Bahamas

 The average water temperature experiences some seasonal variation over the course of the year.

-The time of year with warmer water lasts for 3.8 months, from June 25 to October 19, with an average temperature above 83°F. The day of the year with the warmest water is August 29, with an average temperature of 85°F.
+The time of year with warmer water lasts for 3.8 months, from June 25 to October 19, with an average temperature above 83°F. The month of the year in George Town with the warmest water is August, with an average temperature of 85°F.

-The time of year with cooler water lasts for 3.8 months, from December 20 to April 14, with an average temperature below 78°F. The day of the year with the coolest water is February 2, with an average temperature of 76°F.
+The time of year with cooler water lasts for 3.8 months, from December 20 to April 14, with an average temperature below 78°F. The month of the year in George Town with the coolest water is February, with an average temperature of 76°F.